 Points can only be earned by completing the above assignments by the deadline.
-There will be no extra credit available.

 A grade of "C" is considered "satisfactory, a "B" is good and an "A" is excellent.

 My grading criteria is based on the belief that meeting the basic assignment criteria is satisfactory so a "C".
 To earn a grade higher a student must reach beyond the basics and do more than the basic assignment criteria.